10/27/2023

 Adela Dashian

 All right, got it.
 And then moving gears to your strategy as a new CEO, I do appreciate the comments about prioritizing direct consumer, and I don't think that's too surprising given your background.
-But maybe if you could give us a little color on how impactful that initiative will be and if we should expect your own sales channels to represent the significant share of sales going forward or will retailers and distributors still take majority?
+But maybe if you could give us some more color on how impactful that initiative will be, and if we should expect your own sales channels to represent the significant share of sales going forward, or will retailers and distributors still take majority?

 speaker